mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 EST is currently specified as part of IEC 62351, and is widely used in Government, Utilities and Financial markets today.

-Changes to {{RFC7030}} to bring it inline with typical HTTP processing would change the on-wire protocol in a way that is not backwards compatible.
-Reports from the field suggest that many implementations do not send the Content-Transfer-Encoding, and many of them ignore it.

 This document therefore revises {{RFC7030}} to reflect the field reality, deprecating the extranous field.